Beyond the Manifesto.

 Labour and the Planning System: Lessons from Fracking

-A genuinely democratic system that is open to popular knowledge is an essential part of defining our lived social spaces
+A genuinely democratic planning system, open to popular knowledge, is an essential part of defining our lived social spaces

 -